 The overall colour range is smaller than some, but it has all the most useful traditional and modern pigments, with a variety of whites that offer something for a range of painting processes.

-Williamsburg are another professional quality artists' oil paint with a large colour range.
+Williamsburg produces professional quality artists' oil paint with a large colour range.
 The range includes an excellent selection of high quality and unique earth colours, which are very permanent, traditional pigments – fun to try and great for anyone interested in historical palettes.
 The range also includes iridescent and interference colours for reflective and sheen effects.

 The texture can vary a bit between colours, but is generally rich and smooth, sometimes with a slight, gritty bite, which is quite satisfying.
 The colour is intense going down and covers well.
 Across the range, the quality and light-fastness of the oil paint pigment is excellent.

-Gamblin is a high quality range of artists' paint that covers traditional and modern colours.
+Gamblin creates a high quality range of artists' paint that covers traditional and modern colours.
 There are a lot of different convenience mixtures within this range that offer nice colours, or are useful, as well.

 These paints can have a variable consistency, which is normal in high quality paints, though the earths can sometimes be particularly 'stiff' and more matte.